pjpoole/cssris/README.md

 'a' and 's' rotate counter-clockwise and clockwise, respectively.

 ## Todo

-* Add pause functionality
-* Make game speed ramp up more reasonably and not break completely at level 25
 * Improve game palette
 * Improve piece randomizer to make it less random
 * Styling of game area